buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 ``only_tags``
     Determines if the GitPoller should poll for new tags in the git repository.

+``sshPrivateKey``
+    Specifies private SSH key for git to use.
+This may be either a :ref:`Secret` or just a string.
+This option requires Git-2.3 or later.

 A configuration for the Git poller might look like this:

 .. code-block:: python